 Annette [Netty] Richards

-I acknowledge Māori tangata whenua our 'indigenous people of the land' of Aotearoa New Zealand, and feel affinity with māturanga māori.
+I feel blessed to call New Zealand home.
+I acknowledge Māori tangata whenua our 'indigenous people of the land' of Aotearoa New Zealand, and reasonte with māturanga māori.

-I hope something here resonates for you.
+I hope something here, resonates for you.

 Netty's website: visualifephotojournalism.com